manisa/ClassifyTE/ReadMe.md

 - Then run following python command from the root directory to get the prediction on new TE sequences.
 Prior following command, please make sure that all the model files have already been added to **models** directory.

 ```
-python evaluate.py -f feature_file.csv -n node.txt -m ClassifyTE_combined.pkl
+python evaluate.py -f your_feature_file_name -n node.txt -m ClassifyTE_combined.pkl
 ```
 #### *Parameters*
 For **evaluate.py**, the user has to provide following parameters:
-- -f for feature file name which is by default "feature_file.csv" unless user have provided a feature filename in earlier step.
+- -f for feature file name which is by default *feature_file.csv* unless user have provided a feature filename in earlier step.
-- -n for node filename which is by default "node.txt".
+- -n for node filename which is by default *node.txt*.
 Node file consists of numerical representation of taxonomy of the dataset.
-Please check nodes folder for other node files for each dataset.
+Each node file is associated with the respective models trained on respective datasets.
+Please check [below](#nodes) section for details.
 - -m for model filename which has **.pkl** as file extension.
 All the model files must have been added in **models** directory.

 - Finally, check **predicted_result.csv** file inside **output** folder for predicted label of the TE sequence/s.